coreos/docs/running-coreos/bare-metal/installing-to-disk/index.md

 There is a simple installer that will destroy everything on the given target disk.
 Essentially it downloads an image, verifies it with gpg and then copies it bit for bit to disk.

+The script is self-contained and located [on Github here](https://raw.github.com/coreos/init/master/bin/coreos-install "coreos-install").
+It is already installed if you are booting CoreOS via PXE but you can also use it from other Linux distributions.

 ```
 coreos-install -d /dev/sda
 ```